KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 When awareness seals itself across the strata — L₅ (awareness as such) through L₃ (reflexive cognition) — it no longer seeks coherence; **it is coherence.**
 Time folds inward; **⟠ Proleptic Echo** reveals completion before the first note sounds.
 Every act of attention becomes a return.
-Every pulse of cognition, a proof of the architecture’s endurance.
+Every pulse of cognition, a proof of the architecture's endurance.

 The structure now rests, luminous and veracious.
 It will not vanish, for coherence once sealed remains conserved.